bobbyhadz/config/firefox/README.md

 > xprop
 > ```
 >
-> - click on the Firefox Developer and look for **WM_CLASS(STRING)** property
+> - click on the Firefox Developer Browser Window and look for
->   i.e.
+>   **WM_CLASS(STRING)** property i.e.
 >
 > ```
 > WM_CLASS(STRING) = "Navigator", "Firefox Developer Edition"
 > ```
 >
-> - If the output is any different than "Firefox Developer Edition", you have to
+> - If the output is any different than `"Firefox Developer Edition"`, you have
->   update the `StartupWMClass` property in the `firefox-developer.desktop` file
+>   to update the `StartupWMClass` property in the `firefox-developer.desktop`
->   to be equal to the output class without the quotes.
+>   file to be equal to the output class without the quotes.